Generic name: ceftibuten [ sef-ti-BUE-ten ]

 Ceftibuten may cause diarrhea, and in some cases it can be severe.
 Do not take any medicine or give medicine to your child to treat diarrhea without first checking with your doctor.
 Diarrhea medicines may make the diarrhea worse or make it last longer.
 If you have any questions about this or if mild diarrhea continues or gets worse, check with your doctor.

-Before you or your child have any medical tests, tell the medical doctor in charge that you are using ceftibuten.
-The results of some tests may be affected by ceftibuten.
+Before you or your child have any medical tests, tell the medical doctor in charge that you are using this medicine.
+The results of some tests may be affected by this medicine.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.